4-20ma/I2cDiscreteIoExpander/README.markdown

 ## Overview
-This is an Arduino library for the Arduino library for Texas Instruments PCF8575C 16-bit I2C I/O expander.
+This is an Arduino library for the Texas Instruments PCF8575C 16-bit I2C I/O expander.

 ## Features
 The PCF8575C provides general-purpose remote I/O expansion for most microcontroller families via the I2C interface serial clock (SCL) and serial data (SDA).